logo

 Specialist team for property investors

-We are involved in purchasing commercial property for property investors – especially for commercial to residential conversions (senior partner Tim Bishop has experience of commercial conversion himself).
+We are involved in purchasing business property for property investors – especially for commercial to residential conversions (senior partner Tim Bishop has experience of commercial conversion himself).

 Click here to find out how our property investment team could help you.